 Aug 5th - 9th: Introduction - Tandon // Sustainability

 Must be a rising 8th or 9th grader.

 Should attend an NYC metro area public, charter, or home school.

 *All applications will be reviewed for admittance to the program

 Applications will be accepted from February 15th until April 28th for Summer 2019.
 Students should expect to receive a decision by May 15th.

 All students will participate in each of the 5 courses listed below as part of the program, selections are not required.

 The Tisch School of the Arts will enable students to experience a range of artistic disciplines that support the fundamental premise, that studying the arts is central to becoming an educated citizen of the world.

 This week - taught by NYU Stern faculty and doctoral students - will introduce students to the foundations of business development and how different types of businesses operate.
-Students will delve into the basics of money and finance, including how to make personal financial decisions - for example, how do credit cards work and should I pay interest on my credit card?
-Students will get the opportunity to interact with business professionals representing a wide range of business areas.
+Students will delve into the basics of money, finance, and develop their own business plans.

 Students will take classes with New York University School of Law professors and learn about important and timely issues that affect New Yorkers.
 Students will attend lectures and participate in small group discussions and exercises related to topics such as free speech, criminal law, and immigration.